bgamari/ghc-users-guide/content/all-flags.gen.rst

     Have the compiler warn about redundant constraints in typesignatures.

 ``-Wdeferred-type-errors``
     Report warnings when :ref:`deferred type errors <defer-type-errors>` are enabled.
 This option is enabled by default.
-See :ghc-flag:`fdefer-type-errors`.
+See :ghc-flag:`-fdefer-type-errors`.

 ``-Wtyped-holes``
     Report warnings when :ref:`typed hole <typed-holes>` errors are :ref:`deferred until runtime <defer-type-errors>`.
-See :ghc-flag:`fdefer-typed-holes`.
+See :ghc-flag:`-fdefer-typed-holes`.

 ``-Wpartial-type-signatures``
-    warn about holes in partial type signatures when :ghc-flag:`XPartialTypeSignatures` is enabled.
-Not applicable when :ghc-flag:`XPartialTypesignatures` is not enabled, in which case errors are generated for such holes.
+    warn about holes in partial type signatures when :ghc-flag:`-XPartialTypeSignatures` is enabled.
+Not applicable when :ghc-flag:`-XPartialTypesignatures` is not enabled, in which case errors are generated for such holes.
 See :ref:`partial-type-signatures`.

 ``-Wderiving-typeable``
     warn when encountering a request to derive an instance of class ``Typeable``.
 As of GHC 7.10, such declarations are unnecessary and are ignored by the compiler because GHC has a custom solver for discharging this type of constraint.